Blake Ricciuto

-Blake Ashley Ricciuto Harriot (born 2 September 1992) is an Australian footballer who plays as a midfielder.
+Blake Ashley Ricciuto Harriot (born 2 September 1992) is an Australian professional footballer who plays mainly as a central-midfielder for semi-professional club, Bankstown City.
 Ricciuto was born in Sydney, Australia.
-He currently plays in the Singapore Premier League with club Tanjong Pagar United.
 He is of Uruguayan and Italian descent and speaks both English and Spanish fluently.

 Career

-St George FC
+St George

-At the age of 15 Ricciuto made his debut for St George FC who played in which was then called the NSW Super League.
+At the age of 15, Ricciuto made his debut for St George who played in which was then called the NSW Super League.
 He was a key part of the club for the 3 years he was there where he played in the 2010 Grand Final.

-Danubio FC
+Danubio

 Ricciuto went to try his luck in his fathers place of birth of Uruguay at the age of 19.
-He was lucky enough to get a trial with Danubio FC Reserves, which then consisted of current Atlético Madrid centre back José María Gimenez, he impressed on his trial and the club offered him a contract but 3 days later due to a dispute between the Agent that recommended Ricciuto and the head of football.
+He was lucky enough to get a trial with Danubio Reserves, which then consisted of current Atlético Madrid centre back José María Giménez, he impressed on his trial and the club offered him a contract but 3 days later due to a dispute between the Agent that recommended Ricciuto and the head of football.
 Blake was left without a club.

-Club Atlético Peñarol
+Peñarol

 Ricciuto went on trial to his and his family's childhood club of Peñarol after not sealing a deal with Danubio, he was in trial for over 3 months until Uruguayan and Juventus legend Paolo Montero took over as a manager of the reserves and decided to sign the Australian/ Uruguayan midfielder.
 This team consisted of the likes of current Cagliari and Uruguay national team player Nahitan Nandez.
-On Ricciuto’s second start for the reserves during the curtain raiser for first grade at Estadio Jardines del Hipódromo he scored a 94th minute winner against Danubio FC.
+On Ricciuto’s second start for the reserves during the curtain raiser for first grade at Estadio Jardines del Hipódromo he scored a 94th minute winner against Danubio.
 After this goal and several good performances he started to train regularly with first grade.
 Unfortunately he couldn’t crack the first team and he decided to go to second division side Canadian Soccer Club.